ThiagoAnunciacao/s3cmd-sync-action/README.md

 Place in a `.yml` file such as this one in your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)

-#### The following example includes optimal defaults for a public static website:

-- `--acl public-read` makes your files publicly readable (make sure your [bucket settings are also set to public](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html)).
-- `--follow-symlinks` won't hurt and fixes some weird symbolic link problems that may come up.
-- Most importantly, `--delete` **permanently deletes** files in the S3 bucket that are **not** present in the latest version of your repository/build.
-- **Optional tip:** If you're uploading the root of your repository, adding `--exclude '.git/*'` prevents your `.git` folder from syncing, which would expose your source code history if your project is closed-source.
-(To exclude more than one pattern, you must have one `--exclude` flag per exclusion.
-The single quotes are also important!)

 ```yaml
 name: Publish